-We will use the following image of crysotile, a clay minerals, taken by Prof. Kogure, Univ. of Tokyo.
+We will use as an example the following image of crysotile, a clay mineral, taken by Prof. Kogure, Univ. of Tokyo.
 This is not an ideal crystal showing a simple translational symmetry, and thus clearly shows a power of Filters Pro.